Distinguishing erbium dopants in Y$_2$O$_3$ by site symmetry: \textit{ ab initio} theory of two spin-photon interfaces: Site preference and Implications for Spin-Photon Interfaces

-Er can occupy two nonequivalent sites, the $C_2$ and $C_{3i}$, and the geometric ratio of $C_2$ and $C_{3i}$ yttrium sites is 3:1.
-However, the site preference is modified by the energetics of doped structures.
-There is a difference in the behavior and utility of the two sites, as the $C_2$ site possesses an electric dipole moment due to the lack of inversion symmetry.
-Experimentally, the optical properties of the defect can be controlled with temperature if the energy difference between these two sites is known, and the Fermi energy can be manipulated also to lie between them, \textit{e.g.} with co-doping.
-For instance photoluminescence measurements found electronic transitions of Er$^{}$ ions from both the $C_2$ and $C_{3i}$ sites\cite{MaoAdvMater09,GruberJCP85, Dammakpssb03}.
-As expected, both PBE + $U$ and HSE06 methods predict a lower energy for $C_2$ as the site symmetry is lower than the $C_{3i}$ site.
+Er can occupy two nonequivalent sites, the $C_2$ and $C_{3i}$, and the geometric ratio of $C_2$ and $C_{3i}$ yttrium sites is 3:1. { There is a difference in the behavior and utility of the two sites for spin-photon interfaces.
+The $C_2$ site possesses a static electric dipole moment due to the lack of inversion symmetry, making it more useful for quantum memories in which single ion optical transitions are moved into and out of resonance with an optical cavity using an electric field.
+The $C_{3i}$ site, however, lacks that static electric dipole moment and is more useful in a narrow linewidth ensemble for quantum transduction.} Experimentally electronic transitions of Er$^{}$ ions from both the $C_2$ and $C_{3i}$ sites are seen in photoluminescence\cite{MaoAdvMater09,GruberJCP85, Dammakpssb03}, which suggests the energy difference between the two sites is smaller than the room temperature thermal energy.
+Both PBE + $U$ and HSE06 methods predict a lower energy for $C_2$ as the site symmetry is lower than the $C_{3i}$ site.
 We find a 2.6~meV lower formation energy for the $C_2$ site compared to the $C_{3i}$ site within PBE + $U$ with a sensible choice of $U_{eff}=4$ eV.
 HSE06 yields a 8.3~meV (96.32~K) lower energy for the $C_2$ site.
-An independent frozen-$4f$ core approximated pseudo-potential calculation also shows similar results.
-Our calculated energy difference suggests that site-specific Er selection is possible by adjusting the temperature and changing the Fermi energy of the material with doping or electrostatic gates.